parmentelat/asynciojobs/README.md

         print("BUS: {}".format(message))
 ```

-Now we need a modified version of the previous coroutine, that interacts with this message bus instead of printing anything itself&nbsp;:
+Now we need a modified version of the `in_out` coroutine, that interacts with this message bus instead of printing anything itself&nbsp;:

 ```python